Scorched rice: Latin America

 Scorched rice is known as cucayo, pegao, cocolón (Ecuador), concolón, raspa, raspado, graten (Haiti), bunbun (Jamaica) and concón (Dominican Republic) in the Caribbean.
 In Colombian cuisine, scorched rice is called cucayo, pega or pego.
 It is often consumed with vegetable toppings as a cracker, or served in soups.
 It is also eaten alone or used to make leftovers.
 In Dominican cuisine, scorched rice is called concón, though this word can refer to the crunchy, toasted underside of other food types as well, while the same can be said of graten in Haitian cuisine.
 In Puerto Rican cuisine, scorched rice is called pegao (shortened "pegado", "stuck").
 In Ecuador, kukayu (cucayo) is the name given to food items that are meant for travel, derived from kukayu (Quechua for a ration of coca).
 In Trinidad and Tobago cuisine and other English speaking Caribbean countries, scorched rice at the bottom of the pot is called bun bun.

 Myanmar (Burma)

 In the Burmese language, scorched rice is called htamin gyo (ထမင်းချိုး).
 It is commonly found in hsi htamin, glutinous rice cooked with turmeric and oil.

 Philippines

 Tutong (Tagalog) or dukót (Cebuano, "to stick") is used for a wide variety of dishes in Philippine cuisine, even as flavouring for ice cream.
 Some people may consider it a poverty food, but others eat it because they enjoy the taste.

 Spain

 Socarrat (in Catalan language) refers to the crust that forms on the bottom of the pan when cooking paella.
-It is appreciated as a particularly tasty bit.
+Locally, it is regarded as a particularly tasty bit.
 It is also known as churruscado in Spanish.